joelkuiper/yesparql/README.md

 ```

 You can supply default(/initial) bindings as a map of strings (the names) to `URI`, `URL`, `RDFNode`, `Node`, or literals (default).
-A more complete example of running a SPARQL SELECT against DBPedia with bindings:
+A complete example of running a SPARQL SELECT against DBPedia with bindings:

 ```clojure
 (print